MarkelCA/noob.sol/Theory.md

 [More info](https://ethereum.stackexchange.com/questions/74442/when-should-i-use-calldata-and-when-should-i-use-memory)

 ## uint overflow/underflow
 This is something that used to happend before solidity 0.8.
-When you reached the maximum or minimum of integers, and operate on these, they used to swap their values.
+When you reached the maximum or minimum of integers, and exceed that limit, they used to turn back to 0 or max value respectively.
 That's why it's common to see the use of  [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library in old smart contracts.

 [More info on integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) [More info on integer overflow/underflow in solidity](https://ethereum.stackexchange.com/questions/83226/integer-underflow-overflow)

+## Contract composition

+- The imported contract's version must be compatible with the current one, otherwise will throw an error.
+- In order to interact with any contract you'll always need the address of the contract and the ABI (Application Binary Interface) of the contract